What is the Cloud?

-‘The Cloud’ has become the bright future of the IT world and the adoption of cloud services is growing at a phenomenal rate.
+"The Cloud" has become a buzzword in the IT world and the adoption of cloud services is growing at a phenomenal rate.
 But do you really know what it is?

-Cloud computing is the delivery of IT as a service rather than a product.
-Shared resources, software and information are provided to computers and other devices as a utility over a network, typically the internet.
+Cloud computing is the delivery of IT products and services over the Internet.
+Shared resources, software and information are made available to computers and other devices over a shared network.

-End users access cloud-based applications through a web browser or lightweight desktop or mobile application while the business software and data are stored on servers at a remote location.
+You access applications in the cloud through a web browser or lightweight desktop application while your company software and data are stored on cloud servers in a different, secure location.

-Cloud-based desktops can be accessed on multiple devices, from PCs and laptops, to tablets and smart phones.
+Cloud services can be accessed on multiple devices, from PCs and laptops to mobile phones and tablets.

-Data stored in cloud-based virtual servers is stored centrally, replicated and backed up to multiple locations.
-In the event of the failure of underlying hardware, or even a whole datacentre, servers become available in a matter of minutes.
+Data is stored centrally, replicated and backed up to multiple locations.
+In the event of hardware failure, even a whole data centre, servers become available in a matter of minutes.

 The upkeep is much simpler.
 Applications and software don't need to be individually installed on each user's PC and they can be accessed almost anywhere.